Welcome to the CHS Attendance Office, where we

 The district must submit attendance of its students to Texas Education Agency (TEA) reflecting attendance at a specific time each day.

-Official attendance is taken every day during second period.
+Official attendance is taken every day during the second period.

 A student absent for any portion of the day, including at the official attendance-taking time, should follow the procedures below.